ravirasadiya/docs/docs/architecture/components/point_system.md

 ## Compatibility

-Currently this module is compatible with ETH LSD, EMV LSD and LRT stack.
+Currently this module is compatible with PLS LSD, EMV LSD and LRT stack.

 ## Install Build Tools